jayshahtx/jayshahtx.github.io/_posts/2015-06-04-rap-lyrics.md

 ![](/assets/post5_chart1.png)

-You can quickly see that songs are staying at the top of the charts longer than they did twenty years ago.
+You can quickly see that songs are staying at the top of the charts longer than they did 25 years ago.
 Let's dive in and find some more interesting patterns.

 # All kinds of bad words